 A viability of 85% or greater should be obtained when using dye exclusion viability methods only.
 It is recommended not to use cell suspensions with a viability of less than 85% since these cells will not be able to sustain proliferation ability.
+Use LIVEGlo[TM] (Preferred Cell Systems[TM]) as a metabolic viability assay.

 - 2. Determine the cell concentration using either a hemocytometer or electronic cell/particle counter.
-NOTE: Do not base the working concentration on the number of viable cells as this will give erroneous results. - 3.
-Adjust the cell suspension concentration based on the vendor's instructions in the preferred renal medium.
-Please Note that the working cell concentration per ml is 100 x the final cell concentration per well.
-If cells have been treated prior to cell culture, higher cell concentrations may be required.
+NOTE: Do not base the working concentration on the number of viable cells as this will give erroneous results. - Adjust the cell suspension concentration to that recommended in Table 1.
+Note the working cell concentration per ml is 100 x the final cell concentration per well.
+If cells have been treated prior to cell culture, higher cell concentrations may be required. - 4.
+Prepare the total volume of cell suspension required using HemoGro[TM] or IMDM.
+The volume of the adjusted cell suspension required will be 10% of the total volume of HALO[®]-Tox HT Culture Master Mix prepared.